Benny0323/self-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Undergraduate at Hangzhou Dianzi University
+role: Undergraduate of Computer Science and Technology
 # Organizations/Affiliations to show in About widget
 organizations:
   - name: Hangzhou Dianzi University